-- (1) Includes the following plans: our 2011 Plan, 2018 Plan, and 2018 Employee Stock Purchase Plan. - (2) Excludes (i) 1,088,580 additional shares of common stock that may be issued pursuant to our 2018 Plan pursuant to an automatic annual increase effective on January 1, 2020 and (ii) 272,145 additional shares of common stock that may be issued pursuant to our 2018 Employee Stock Purchase Plan pursuant to an annual increase effective on January 1, 2020. - (3) In February 2019, our board of directors adopted our Inducement Plan.
-The Inducement Plan was adopted without stockholder approval pursuant to Rule 5635(c) (4) of the Nasdaq Listing Rules.
+- (1) Includes the following plans: our 2011 Plan, 2018 Plan, and 2018 Employee Stock Purchase Plan. - (2) Excludes (i) 2,384,448 additional shares of common stock that may be issued pursuant to our 2018 Plan pursuant to an automatic annual increase effective on January 1, 2021 and (ii) 386,000 additional shares of common stock that may be issued pursuant to our 2018 Employee Stock Purchase Plan pursuant to an annual increase effective on January 1, 2021. - (3) In February 2019, our board of directors adopted our Inducement Plan.
+The Inducement Plan was adopted without stockholder approval pursuant to Rule 5635(c)(4) of the Nasdaq Listing Rules.
 We initially reserved 750,000 shares of common stock for the issuance of awards under the Inducement Plan.
-For more information about the Inducement Plan, please see the notes to our audited financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2019 filed with the SEC on March 12, 2020.
+For more information about the Inducement Plan, please see the notes to our audited financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2020 filed with the SEC on March 12, 2021.

-As of December 31, 2019, a total of 808,789 shares of our common stock have been reserved for future issuance pursuant to the 2018 Plan, which number excludes the 1,088,580 shares that were added to the plan as a result of the automatic annual increase on January 1, 2020.
-The 2018 Plan provides that the number of shares reserved and available for issuance under the plan will automatically increase each January 1, beginning on January 1, 2019, by 4% of the outstanding number of shares of our common stock on the immediately preceding December 31 or such lesser number of shares as determined by the compensation committee.
+As of December 31, 2020, a total of 609,757 shares of our common stock have been reserved for future issuance pursuant to the 2018 Plan, which number excludes the 2,384,448 shares that were added to the plan as a result of the automatic annual increase on January 1, 2021.
+The 2018 Plan provides that the number of shares reserved and available for issuance under the plan will automatically increase each January 1, beginning on January 1, 2020, by 4% of the outstanding number of shares of our common stock on the immediately preceding December 31 or such lesser number of shares as determined by the compensation committee.
 This number will be subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.
 The shares of common stock underlying any awards that are forfeited, cancelled, held back upon exercise or settlement of an award to satisfy the exercise price or tax withholding, reacquired by us prior to vesting, satisfied without the issuance of stock, expire or are otherwise terminated, other than by exercise, under the 2018 Plan and the 2011 Plan will be added back to the shares of common stock available for issuance under the 2018 Plan.
 The Company no longer makes grants under the 2011 Plan.
-As of December 31, 2019, a total of 339,500 shares of our common stock have been reserved for future issuance of awards under the Inducement Plan.
-As of December 31, 2019, a total of 328,325 shares of our common stock have been reserved for issuance of awards under the Inducement Plan.
-As of December 31, 2019, a total of 328,325 shares of our common stock have been reserved for issuance of awards under the Inducement Plan.
-As of December 31, 2019, a total of 328,325 shares of our common stock have been reserved for issuance on January 1, 2020.
-The 2018 Employee Stock Purchase Plan provides that the number of shares reserved and available for issuance under the plan will automatically increase each January 1, beginning on January 1, 2019, by the lesser of 386,000 shares of our co primarily due to the fact that our compensation programs are designed to encourage our executive officers and other employees to remain focused on both short-term and long-term strategic goals.
-As a result, we do not believe that our compensation programs are reasonably likely to have a material adverse effect on us.
+As of December 31, 2020, a total of 307,666 shares of our common stock have been reserved for issuance pursuant to the 2018 Employee Stock Purchase Plan, which number excludes the 386,000 shares that were added to the plan as a result of the automatic annual increase on January 1, 2021.
+The 2018 Employee Stock Purchase Plan provides that the number of shares reserved and available for issuance under the plan will automatically increase each January 1, beginning on January 1, 2020, by the lesser of 386,000 shares of our common stock, 1% of the outstanding number of shares of our common stock on the immediately preceding December 31 or such lesser number of shares as determined by the compensation committee.
+This number will be subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.
+As of December 31, 2020, a total of 263,764 shares of our common stock have been reserved for future issuance of awards under the Inducement Plan.